JimmyTran1206/m1-0225-code-solutions/typescript-arrays/javascript-arrays-quiz-notes.md

 - What are arrays used for?

+  > Organizing data in order, providing reusability, iteration, and flexibility

 - Describe array literal notation.

+  > use square brackets `[]`

 - How are arrays different from "plain" objects?

+  > array is ordered, and is accessed via indices.
+Objects are unordered, and is accessed via properties.

 - What number represents the first index of an array?

+  > array indices start from 0

 - What is the `length` property of an array?

+  > `length` holds the total numbers of elements in an array.

 - How do you calculate the last index of an array?
+  > `array.lenght -1`

 ## Notes